Ready to shake up your lunchbox game? These vegan packed lunch ideas are just what you need, whether you're packing for yourself or a kid.

 Throw your favorite fruit into a separate container, and you're lunch-ready.

 10. Vegan curried chicken salad

 What can I say?
 I love mayo-based salads, and Sarah's Curried Chicken Salad is top notch!
-It's made with Beyond Meat Chicken, but you can use your favorite vegan chicken sub, like chicken-style seitan or even pressed tofu.
+Use your favorite vegan chicken sub, like chicken-style seitan or even pressed tofu.

 Just like the other mayo salads on this list, you can make it into a sandwich or wrap, send it with chips and veggies for dipping, or send it with a green salad on the side, for last-minute mixing.

 11. Sushi bowl